 Here are five good reasons you should give them a go if you haven't already:

 1. Soft plastics can be more effective than traditional baits

 Dead baits will work pretty much anywhere, but they won’t necessarily be the most effective, or efficient, method of catching fish.
 Lures, on the other hand, will work for many species of fish but often a little extra motion and bait scent can help them perform even better.

 Because they are ‘scented’, soft plastics act like both dead baits and lures at the same time, making them a favourite among anglers fishing close to offshore structures, such as kayak fishers.

 Casting from a kayak positioned close to a reef, or a man-made structure with plenty of wash, yields great results with soft plastics.
 The artificial bait scent, and the rapid motion of the plastic in the wash is a winner.

 If you are new to fishing and need a bit of help getting set up, our guide to fishing gear for beginners is the place to start.

-4. The range of soft plastic shapes, sizes and colours is huge
+3. The range of soft plastic shapes, sizes and colours is huge